umbra-protocol/umbra/LEGAL_DISCLAIMER.md

 ### United States

 **State Money Transmitter Licenses**: Some states may require licenses even for non-custodial services.
-Consult legal counsel.
+Certain states have cryptocurrency-friendly regulatory environments with clear guidance on when licenses are required.
+However, requirements vary significantly by state, and some states specifically regulate cryptocurrency activities.
+Consult legal counsel familiar with both federal and state-level requirements.

 **OFAC Compliance**: Mandatory.
-Implement sanctions screening.
+Implement sanctions screening for all users.

 **FinCEN MSB Registration**: May be required depending on business model.
+Privacy-preserving verification tools generally do not constitute money transmission, but legal interpretation varies.
+Obtain written legal opinion on your specific use case.

+**State Compliance Programs**: For operations in states with specific cryptocurrency regulations, implement robust compliance programs including transaction monitoring, suspicious activity reporting, and recordkeeping in accordance with state requirements.

 ### European Union